Blog: Index

 With 55 sites inscribed, China is the joint leader among the nations with the most WHS.
 It will probably be surpassed by Italy again after the combined 2020/2021 WHC, as China has only 1 proposal on the table while Italy has 3.
 It must have really hurt the Chinese that their Badain Jaran Desert proposal couldn’t be evaluated due to Covid reasons so they miss out on a year – even more so while they are hosting the WHC session.
 China already wasn’t a big fan of the Cairns Decision of 2000, which limited the number of nominations per country to 1 a year.
 It has so many more to offer and now it will take them 100 years!

 The young Chinese scholar Rouran Zhang has written a study about how China deals with its heritage sites and how they are perceived by their visitors.
 The WHS of West Lake and Xidi & Hongcun are used as case studies.
 Zhang is also an expert member at the ICOMOS committee on Cultural Landscapes, so he brings in both the Chinese and the international perspective.
-“Chinese Heritage Sites and their Audiences” is a book for a scientific audience (with annotations and all …
+“Chinese Heritage Sites and their Audiences” is a book for a scientific audience (with annotations and …

 Keep reading 0 comments